 Section 1452 of the SDWA authorizes states to use a portion (set-asides) of the federal Capitalization Grant to support various drinking water programs.
 Section 1452 allows as much as 31% of a State's Federal Capitalization Grant to be used for administrative assistance, technical assistance, public water supply supervision and special activities.
-As stated previously, only 4% for the administrative set aside will be used for fiscal year 2021 or \$440,040.
-The 2% or \$220,220 corresponding to the technical set-aside will be banked.
-It is necessary to emphasize that the State Management Program set aside was not established for this current fiscal year and DOH has determined to also bank these funds in its maximum amount of 10% or 1,100,100.
-Thus, this Department reserves the authority to take from future capitalization grant funds not requested at this time from the available set-asides.
+As stated previously, 4% for the administrative set aside will be used for fiscal year 2022 or \$280,320.
+The 2% or \$140,160 corresponding to the technical set-aside will also be established during FY 2022.
+In addition, the maximum of 10% or \$700,800 available from the State Program Management set aside will be established for this current fiscal year.
+Thus, this Department reserves the authority to take from future capitalization grants the funds not requested at this time.
 Also, the Commonwealth intends to maximize the use of capitalization grant monies for water supply projects as much as possible.
-Therefore, only those funds considered essential for DWSRF, and Water Supply Supervision program support have been allocated to set-aside activities.
+Therefore, only those funds considered essential for the DWSRF, and the Public Water Supply Supervision program support have been allocated to set-aside activities.
+Unused set-aside funds can be re-budgeted to fund eligible activities under set-asides.
 Nevertheless, any unused set-aside monies can also be transferred to the project fund after receiving an approved amendment to the capitalization grant.
 It is important to note that DOH will continue undertaking a series of activities and project that were previously funded with monies set apart under the set-asides that have been carried over from previous capitalization grants and which use is based, within others, on priorities established in the Technical Assistance Support (TAS) (See Attachment I).
 The Set-asides Work Plan provides all the activities that DOH will be undertaking in order to expedite the use of funds not only from the current fiscal year but any other un-liquidated balances.